microsoft/accessibility-insights-action/packages/gh-action/deploy-scripts/deploy-to-github-test.md

 ## How the script works

 This script populates a new folder called `dist-test-deployment` that contains a built version of the action.
-It then pushes this folder to a new **public GitHub repository** inside your account.
+It then pushes this folder to a new **private GitHub repository** inside your account.
 The repo includes a GitHub workflow file that self-tests the action, so upon repo creation you can immediately see the action running.

 ## When you're ready to deploy